AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 In this case, an implementation-defined pool is used for the access type, and the storage available is at least the amount requested, maybe more (it might round up to some advantageous block size, for example).
-If the implementation cannot satisfy the request, Storage_Error is raised.
+If the implementation cannot satisfy the request, :ada:`Storage_Error` is raised.

 It should be clear that that the two alternatives are mutually